 The enclosure around a bathtub often gets more wear than the tub itself.
 It's not uncommon to be faced with major wall repair long before the tub is ready for replacement.
 This can a pretty difficult job if you have ceramic tile walls, and installing a new system of tub surround panels is usually an easier solution.

+Most surrounds are made of acrylic and fiberglass materials, which make them light and easy to install.
 One-piece tub surround units are available for new construction or major remodeling, but if you are removing an old tub surround with bathtub still in place, installing a new three-piece or five-piece surround is often the way to go.

 Can you match the new tub surround to the color of the bathtub you already have?
 Most bathrooms have matching sink color, toilet color, and tub color so all of the fixtures have the same look and finish.
 Making sure that the new surround matches your existing tub will make it look like it was planned and ensure all of the fixtures go together.
 Mismatched fixtures will draw the eye, and it may serve to accentuate the age differences between the fixtures.

 There are also tub surrounds that can be glued right to the wallboard.
-These kits are made of thin waterproof panel materials and can include as many as five pieces and may include shelves.
+These kits are made of thin waterproof panel materials and can include as many as five pieces as well as shelves.
 The thin type is the most adjustable in length and width because the two corner pieces overlap the back and side walls to take up the difference in space.
 Thin tub surround panels are glued on with a tub surround adhesive and have to be smoothed out while being installed.

 Sometimes there is a window at the top of a wall in the tub enclosure area.
 Make sure that the measurements of the new tub surround will not interfere with the window.
 If you do have a window in the area, you will have to pick thin panels that are relatively easy to cut and trim around a window.

 Keep in Mind